 My saving is my emergency fund.
 I save for eventualities of all kinds, but to be honest, my brother’s school bills is what literally takes my savings.
 That’s why I lost my mind when the issue of my brother’s school fees came.
 It’s the major thing I constantly have to plan for the long term.

 It’s also why I can’t invest, even though I’d love to.
 If I had earned more, I’d definitely be investing.
 It’s the only way to immortalise money.

 Tell me something that’s currently on your mind?

 “When will you marry?”
 It has started ringing in my head.
 I have a plan too and in fact, I’m already famzing my girlfriend’s mum.

-You know–my ex-girlfriend–she’s married with a kid now, and it didn’t end because we didn’t like each other.
-But I couldn’t keep up–we were the same age.
+You know – my ex-girlfriend – she’s married with a kid now, and it didn’t end because we didn’t like each other.
+But I couldn’t keep up – we were the same age.
 Our struggles were also at the same stage.
-So within one year after NYSC, she married..
-So now, my girlfriend is at a less advanced stage–she’s still in school.
+Within one year after NYSC, she married.
+My current girlfriend is at a less advanced stage – she’s still in school.
 So I’m looking to marry within the next two years, she’ll be done by then.
 The babe makes me happy.

 Awwn.
 Let’s talk about happiness, generally now.

 To be honest, I think it’s a blessing to get to a point where I can actually come through for my family.
 My mum’s prayer is always “God bless the person that led you to the person who hired you.”
 When the twins got admission, there was no one to pay for their admission.
 That was when I got the teaching job to hustle.
 My brother won’t have even gone to Uni at all.
 It’s quite fulfilling, and I believe things will fall into place.

 Most of all, I have an interesting job and amazing colleagues.

 But my salary?
 That one is just annoying.